mahakpare/stock-market-analysis-recommendation-system/README.md

 # Stock Market Analysis and Screening Tool

 This project provides tools to analyze stock market data and screen for potential investment opportunities.
+This project was developed as part of a collaborative academic project.
+My contributions included data preprocessing, trend analysis, and visualization.

 ## Features